 Political talk show based on the idea that debate is stifled by too much seriousness.
 Guests are chosen from the worlds of politics and entertainment, often with the goal of creating conflict (ultra-sensitive special-interest groups matched with outrageous comedians).
 Nevertheless, a relatively friendly atmosphere is maintained, with none of the swearing or chair-throwing common on 'shock-talk' shows.
 Regular features have included the "Get Over Yourself" award, given to the week's most self-absorbed public figure.
-Written by

 Jean-Marc Rocher <firstname.lastname@example.org>

 ABC temporary pulled the show off the air when host Bill Maher

 agreed with conservative author Dinesh D'Souza that it was inappropriate to label the 9/11 hijackers as "cowards" due to the fact that they sacrificed their lives for their cause.
 Fed Ex and Sears withdrew their sponsorship.
 See more